19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/100 Coins/Adventurer's Pack.md

 - A backpack
 - A waterskin
+- A ration kit
 - A coin pouch
 - A bedroll

 This gives you access to your [Stash](../../../Player%20Characters/Inventory/Stash.md).

+You need this gear to [Long Rest](../../../Game%20Procedures/Core%20Procedures/Resting.md#Long%20Rest).

 | Quantity of Item | Slots | Price |
 | ---------------- | ----- | ----- |